Advanced Programs

 · Diploma recipients have shown additional effort and dedication by carrying out a service project.

-· It is one way to become eligible for Valedictorian.
+· It is required to become eligible for Valedictorian.

 Can any of the above requirements be waived?